Alliance for Financial Inclusion: South Asia Region Financial Inclusion Initiative (SARFII)

+Launched at the 12th AFI Global Policy Forum in Jordan, in September 2022, SARFII aims to build on the important strides made by South Asian member institutions over the past decade by acting as a catalyst to accelerate financial inclusion with an objective to improve lives and make financial security and inclusion a reality for across South Asia.

 AFI Global Policy Forum

 The AFI Global Policy Forum (GPF) is organized annually by AFI and is the keystone event for its membership and financial inclusion policymakers globally.

 The first GPF was co-hosted by the Central Bank of Kenya in September 2009 in Nairobi, Kenya, and attracted nearly 100 central bankers and other financial policymakers, providing a platform for policymakers in developing countries to engage in dialogue and share knowledge and experiences in expanding access to financial services.

 In his opening remarks, Central Bank of Kenya Governor Prof. Njuguna Ndung'u summarized the goal of the GPF when he stated: "We will, over the next three days, share experiences on smart financial inclusion policies that have worked elsewhere.
 We will thereafter adopt these policies to suit our respective countries as we work together to push forward the global financial access frontiers."

 Members

 AFI's members consist of central banks, monetary authorities, and other financial institutions.
 AFI members are responsible for choosing the policies to focus on.